saberrg/deep-learning-challenge/README.md

 Were you able to achieve the target model performance?
 The model didn't achieve the optimum accuracy of 75+.
 What steps did you take in your attempts to increase model performance?
 Increasing layers, number of units and epochs.

-Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+# Summary: Striving for Better Accuracy

+A different model, such as a Random Forest or Gradient Boosting classifier, could also be considered as an alternative to this projecy deep learning model.
+In conclusion, a repeated shift in layers and units can achieve a higher optimization, but perhap other models could be explored.